 The sound quality of Fallout 4 is very good all around.
 As far as sound effects go, thankfully the player gets access to a wide range of volume controls just like every other Bethesda game, with separate controls for master volume, sound effects, music, voices, footsteps.

 Fallout 4 seems to exhibit greatly improved surround sound support, although we’re basing this only off of virtual surround performance using Creative X-Fi CMSS-3D and an AKG K7xx.
 Positional audio is far better than Skyrim and Fallout 3.
 According to Satsun.org, Fallout 4 uses XAudio2 as the sound API and supports 7 channel surround.
-We envy anyone who gets to play this game with a quality 7 channel surround setup.
 As expected, there is no 3D HRTF support in Fallout 4.

 The sound effects were a pleasant surprise.
 They’re all excellent, and dynamic reverb is present.
 The sound effects combined with the outstanding particle effects and gameplay, they create amazing battles that are immersive, intense, and incredibly fun.